Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 Intoxication syndrome:

-· An increase in temperature from subfebrile numbers (with mild severity) to 38.0-40.0 ° C (with severe severity).
-Fever reaches its maximum severity on the 1-2nd day of illness and lasts 4-7 days, the temperature decrease occurs lytically.
-With a complicated course of mumps, intoxication and fever proceed in waves, each wave is associated with the appearance of another complication.
+· Increase in temperature from subfebrile levels (with mild severity) to 38.0-40.0°C (with severe severity).
+Fever reaches its maximum severity on the 1st-2nd day of illness and lasts 4-7 days; the temperature decreases lytically.
+With a complicated course of mumps, intoxication and fever occur in waves, each wave is associated with the appearance of another complication.

-Mumps (unilateral lesion of the parotid salivary glands):
+Mumps (unilateral or bilateral damage to the parotid salivary glands):

-Moderately painful swelling in the parotid region in front, below and behind the auricle, doughy consistency, in the center of the seal, the earlobe is protruding, the inflamed gland fills the fossa between the neck and the lower jaw;
+Moderately painful swelling in the parotid area in front, below and behind auricle, doughy consistency, a compaction in the center, the earlobe is protruding, the inflamed gland fills the hole between the neck and lower jaw;

-· With bilateral lesion of the glands, the head is "pear-shaped", the ears are protruding;
+· with bilateral damage to the glands, the head is “pear-shaped”, the ears are protruding;

-Swelling of the tissue around the gland spreading to the cheek, temporal region and mastoid (not always);
+· swelling of the tissue around the gland, spreading to the cheek, temporal region and mastoid region (not always);

-· The skin over the swelling is stretched, it is difficult to fold, has a normal color, the local temperature is not changed;
+· the skin over the swelling is tense, difficult to fold, has a normal color, the local temperature is not changed;

-Positive Filatov symptom (swelling and soreness when pressing on the tragus, mastoid process and in the region of the retromandibular fossa;
+· positive Filatov's sign (swelling and pain when pressing on the tragus, mastoid process and in the area of the retromandibular fossa;

-A positive Murson symptom (when examining the mucous membrane of the cheeks, swelling and hyperemia around the mouth of the parotid (stenon) duct of the parotid gland);
+positive Murson's sign (when examining the mucous membrane of the cheeks, swelling and hyperemia around the mouth of the parotid (Stenon) duct of the parotid gland);

-Submaxillitis (unilateral lesion of the submandibular salivary glands):
+Submaxillitis (unilateral or bilateral damage to the submandibular salivary glands):

-· Edema of soft tissues, extending to the neck (not always);
+· swelling of soft tissues spreading to the neck (not always);

-Swelling and soreness in the chin area and under the tongue;
+· swelling and tenderness in the chin area and under the tongue;

-· Possible development of edema of the pharynx, larynx, tongue with a pronounced increase in the submandibular, sublingual salivary glands.
+· possible development of edema of the pharynx, larynx, tongue with a pronounced increase in the submandibular and sublingual salivary glands.

 Pancreatitis (damage to the pancreas):